Also Like

 The Whoodle - Poodle and Soft Coated Wheaten Terrier Mix

 Hybrid dogs, also known as designer dogs, are currently very popular among dog lovers in the United States.
-Among these hybrids are the Goldendoodle, Labradoodle, Cockapoochon, Cavapoo, Portidoodle and Cockapoo.
+Among these hybrids are the Goldendoodle, Labradoodle, Cockapoochon, Cavapoo, Cavoodle, Portidoodle and Cockapoo.
 Nowadays, there are many different crossbreeds that aim to combine the positive characteristics of two different dog breeds, including the Whoodle.
 So, what breeds were crossed to create the Whoodle, and what makes this designer dog unique?

 Whoodle origin